Artur’s Portfolio

 • The interface feels outdated and uninspiring.

-• No tools in the app to support her training goals or provide reminders.
+• No tools in the app to support her training goals

 Pain Points

-• No sense of progress tracking, so she feels disconnected from her fitness journey.
+• No sense of progress tracking

 Needs